hub.load( handle, tags=None )

 Loads a module from a handle.

-Currently this method only works with Tensorflow 2.x and can only load modules created by calling tensorflow.saved_model.save().
+Currently this method is fully supported only with Tensorflow 2.x and with modules created by calling tensorflow.saved_model.save().
 The method works in both eager and graph modes.

 Depending on the type of handle used, the call may involve downloading a Tensorflow Hub module to a local cache location specified by the TFHUB_CACHE_DIR environment variable.
 If a copy of the module is already present in the TFHUB_CACHE_DIR, the download step is skipped.